Haghrah/PyIT2FLS/docs/_generated/pyit2fls.rst

     print(f"Fitting error with respect to original surface: {sum((y1 - y3) ** 2) ** 0.5}")
     print(f"Fitting error with respect to noisy surface: {sum((y2 - y3) ** 2) ** 0.5}")

-The output plots achieved by this example would be as following:
+The output plots achieved by this example would be as:

 .. image:: ../_static/Figure_18.png
    :alt: Original data plot as a surface.